There’s a new player on the nootropic scene — it’s called Flmodafinil.

 Flmodafinil a research chemical.

-Here’s What We Currently Know About Of The Drug:
+Here’s What We Currently Know About the Drug:

 Alternative names: CRL-40,940, Lauflumide, Bisfluoromodafinil, N-deshydroxyl Fladrafinil, bis-(p)-fluoromodafinil,